 The first question on the application asks that you indicate whether you are an incoming freshman, a continuing student, or a transfer student.

 - Incoming freshmen are often referred to as first time in college students.
-If you graduate High School in Spring of 2021, and are not currently enrolled in classes at UNT or another institution, please select the Freshman designation.
+If you graduate High School in Spring of 2023 (or plan to graduate in Fall 2023), and are not currently enrolled in classes at UNT or another institution, please select the Freshman designation.

 - If you are currently enrolled in UNT classes, choose the Continuing Student designation.

-- If you have completed one or more semesters of classes from another college or university please select the Transfer Student designation.
+- If you have completed one or more semesters of classes from another college or university, and have not yet taken courses at UNT, please select the Transfer Student designation.

 Incorrect responses to this question may delay the processing of your application.
 If you have any questions about how to complete the application, contact HonorsCollege@unt.edu.

-Before beginning the application, assemble all required components (personal statement and a resume).
+Before beginning the application, assemble all required components (written component and resume).
 These files should be saved as Word or PDF documents.
 Additional files (transcripts, etc.) are not required as the student academic record is available to the Honors Admissions staff.